ChapelR/simple-inventory/docs/README.md

 - `npm run demo`: Requires Tweego to be installed and on your path.
 Builds the demo file (see `test/`) and outputs it to `docs/demo.html`.

 ## Other Details

+### Contributions

+I welcome contributions in the form of issues or PRs on [GitHub](https://github.com/ChapelR/simple-inventory/).

+If you've made a cool system with Simple Inventory 3, and have the time and inclination to create a minimal version that can be used as a [recipe](Recipes.md), please consider contributing it to benefit other users!

+Please report bugs and errors, or typos in this documentation!

 ### Credit and Attribution